ezrealenoch/OGhidra/README.md

 - **Interactive Mode**: Command-line interface for interactive sessions
 - **Health Checks**: Verify connectivity to Ollama and GhidraMCP services
 - **Specialized Summarization Model**: Use a separate model optimized for generating comprehensive reports
+- **Model Switching**: Use different models for different phases of the agentic loop
+- **Agentic Capabilities**: Multi-step reasoning with planning, execution, review, and learning phases

 ## Requirements